zmichels/CVA/README.md

 # Contact and support

-Please feel free to write to Zach Michels zacharymichels@arizona.edu) with any questions or concerns, or for any assistance.
+Please feel free to write to Zach Michels (zachary.michels@gmail.com) with any questions or concerns, or for any assistance.